datacarpentry/genomics-r-intro/_episodes/03-basics-factors-dataframes.md

 **Levels are the different categories contained in a factor**.
 By default, R will organize the levels in a factor in alphabetical order.

-Lets look at the contents of a factor in a slightly diffrent way using `str()`:
+Lets look at the contents of a factor in a slightly different way using `str()`:
 > ~~~
 >
 > str(days_of_the_week)